 Fossil Fuels: Crude Oil and Petroleum Products, Gas, and Coal

-Crude oil is refined, and yields the ready-to-use infamous gasoline, diesel, and other gases like propane and butane.
+Crude oil is refined and yields the finished oil products such as the ubiquitous gasoline, diesel, and other gases like propane and butane.

 Gas is generally extracted and purified, then canalized for its use as a fuel for domestic and industrial purposes, to create heat or electricity.